 - Jax - Right I think this was expected.
 He will easily be the strongest counter to Udyr in lane.
 Udyr is almost entirely AA based, and Jax was designed to counter those champs.
 Unfortunately, given equal skill levels, I would have to give this match up to Jax.
 But I will go through how to win anyways.
 You saw the Jax Scenario.
 Well use that.
 Also start with Cloth Armor and 5 Health Potion.
 That will help to keep you alive.

 - Teemo - Udyr's playstyle against Teemo is crucial.
-I would start Boots of Speed and 3 Health Potion.
+I would start Boots and 3 Health Potion.
 What you are going to want to do is try to bait out the blind shot, because if you full on engage when he has his blind shot you will lose the trade.
 If you know his blind shot is on cooldown, you will have two choices.
 Play defensively and farm when you can get last hits, or go in to do some damage.
 Without his blind shot you should be able to outdamage him.
 This is where the boots come in handy.
 Without the boots he could just kite you all day.
 As far as farming is concerned...
 Good luck.
 This is why the match up is such a pain.
 He can easily poke you on every single chance you have to farm, and it adds up very fast.
 For this match up I would definitely max Turtle Stance first just to stay alive.

 - Talon - Right.
 The [almost] new guy on the block.
 He was iffy for about 5 hours, and then people started realizing that he was really really good.
 You may think at first that an assassin should have a hard time killing a tanky champ like Udyr, but you would be wrong, my friend.
 Talon has one of the strongest harass skills for a solo top laner, as well as one of the strongest single target skills for a solo top laner.
 Compound that with a blink silence that amplifies his damage and the compounding slow, and Talon can virtually harass without retaliation.
 That is, unless you anticipate it.
 If you can pull out Tiger Stance just before he goes in to silence, you can get off a proc, making the trade favorable.
 That is the problem, however.
 Anticipation.
 The blink is instant, so it can be hard to predict.
 For this match up I would probably take Cloth Armor and 5 pots.
 All of his damage is physical, and that early armor can really help.

 - Irelia - Going head on 1v1 will lose you that fight due to her ridiculous true damage.
 What you need to do is get a stun off, get your Tiger Stance proc off, and Turtle Stance out A.S.A.P.
 If you can avoid her stun/slow that is ideal, but 99% of the time she will get a few hits off on you.
 When she hits 6 is when it gets really hairy.
 If she's running Flash Ignite, she can bait you into commiting to a kill then stun you, ignite you, and ult off and suddenly you are almost dead and she has 50% health.
-Start either Boots of Speed or Cloth Armor and whatever amount of pots you want, but make it at least 3.
+Start either Boots or Cloth Armor and whatever amount of pots you want, but make it at least 3.
 Patience is a virtue, being over-aggressive WILL get you killed.

 - Renekton - Same thing as Irelia.
 He has some heal skills, and his stun does a LOT of damage.
 He can easily poke you and get away before you have a chance to trade with him.
 Post-6 is really dangerous.
 I'm not entirely familiar with his ult, but it hurts.
 A lot.
 If you engage him and his ult is up, you will almost assuredly find a surprise waiting for you and suddenly your screen greys out and you died.
 What you want to do is stay by default in Bear Stance so you can instantly land a stun if he gets in melee range, followed by a quick switch to Tiger Stance so that you have time to get it off.
 By keeping Bear Stance on by default, the 1 second global cooldown for stances is negated, and you can get a second hit off before he retaliates.
 Getting that quick Tiger proc off gives you the advantage in that trade.
 After you get the proc off, switch to Turtle Stance and that should soak up most of the damage.
 I would still max Tiger Stance first here.

 - Garen - He would be top tier... but you really only have to worry about the first 2 or 3 levels in lane, when his damage is the strongest.
 After that you can really manage him and actually outdamage him quite easily.
-I would advise Cloth Armor or Boots of Speed and 3 pots, depending on what you need more.
+I would advise Cloth Armor or Boots and 3 pots, depending on what you need more.
 I usually go with boots because it allows me to keep up with his burst of speed for the most part.
 I would consider putting 3 into Turtle Stance by lv 5 just to counter his early damage.
 After that, max Tiger Stance.
 If you want to push hard you can always max Phoenix Stance first.
 Up to you.

 - Kennen - Simply because of his range and mobility, he is a hard champ to lane against for Udyr.
 This is a bit of a touchy lane, because no one likes to see a farmed Kennen 35 minutes into a game.
 What I would consider doing is one of two things.
 You can either push to his tower and force him to miss cs, or you can hold the wave at your turret.
-For this lane, i would suggest a Null-Magic Mantle or Boots of Speed.
+For this lane, i would suggest a Null-Magic Mantle or Boots.
 This allows you to either dodge his skill shot altogether, or you can simply tank his damage.
 The issue with this lane isnt so much avoiding death as it is making sure you outfarm him without being harassed out of lane.
 Also, post-6 you need to watch out for his ulti.
 It can really burst you down if you aren't prepared for it.

 - Rumble - Rumble is a pain in the ***, but thankfully he isn't played too often that it becomes a consistent problem.
 Definitely start Null-Magic Mantle 2 pot when you lane against him.
 It can be difficult to lane against him because his harass is incredibly spammable.
 If you have good timing you can get off a Tiger Stance before his Q comes back up, but its a pretty small window and you should only attempt it if you are out of the way of his slow and if you are close enough to him before hand.
 Consider maxing Phoenix Stance first to counter his crazy pushing.

 - Mordekaiser - He is one of those champs that can push really hard and get away with it.
 I strongly advise opening with max Phoenix Stance, because after he gets Hextech Revolver good luck harassing him down fast enough to force him to back.
 Pushing back is the best way.
 If you max Tiger Stance first, you better be ready to keep track of all of his cooldowns and harass and farm in between his skills.
 Turtle Stance can also be a good option.
-You can start Boots of Speed or Null-Magic Mantle, whichever you prefer.
+You can start Boots or Null-Magic Mantle, whichever you prefer.